albertllousas/hexagonal-workshop/workshop_steps/hexagonal/3_database_type_change.md

 ```
 3. Once we have this abstraction, open `src/main/kotlin/hexagonal/application/AccountService.kt` and replace the dependency of
 AccountDao by the new interface `AccountRepository` we just created.
 Please, don't use the account dtos in the service, use the domain class `Account` and `BillingType` instead.
-4. Fix the compilation errors and remove import from infra packages.
-5. We are almost there, now someone needs to implement this interface, right? open `src/main/kotlin/hexagonal/infra/outbound/AccountDao.kt`
+4. We are almost there, now someone needs to implement this interface, right? open `src/main/kotlin/hexagonal/infra/outbound/AccountDao.kt`
 and implement the interface and remove the old method.
-6. Optional: Change your `AccountDao` to `AccountRepositoryAdapter` to be more clear with hexagonal concepts.
+5. Optional: Change your `AccountDao` to `AccountRepositoryAdapter` to be more clear with hexagonal concepts.

 ## Tech change